DigitalPoetics/dr/src/pages/posts/DigitalArchaeology-1-Intro.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'Intro'
 pubDate: 2025-06-19
-description: 'This is the first post'
+description: 'This is the first post in the series.
+In this post I will write about the amazing world of digital humanities.
+Stay tuned for more information...'
 author: 'AB'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'